CM 1.1 - Define and describe the concept of public health.

 CM 5.1 - Describe the common sources of various nutrients and special nutritional requirements according to age, sex, activity, physiological conditions.

-Enumerate rich sources of nutrients.
+and the rich sources of these nutrients.

-Describe the clinical features of nutritional deficiency.
+b) Describe the clinical features of nutritional deficiency.

-b) Explain the term biologically complete protein with an example.
+c) Explain the term biologically complete protein with an example.
 Describe the indicators to assess quality of proteins.

 CM 5.2 - Describe and demonstrate the correct method of performing a nutritional assessment of individuals, families and the community by using the appropriate method.

-b) Discuss the clinical assessment of an adult for assessing the nutritional status.
+c) Discuss the clinical assessment of an adult for assessing the nutritional status.

-c) Describe Dietary Survey Methods.
+d) Describe Dietary Survey Methods. / Diet Surveys (MUHS 2001-W, 2003-W)

 CM 5.3 - Define and describe common nutrition related health disorders (including macro-PEM, Micro-iron, Zn, iodine, Vit.
 A), their control and management.